 Los Angeles, CA 90065

-Alliance Environmental Science and Technology High School is located at Los Angeles Community College's Van de Kamp Innovation Campus in the Glassell Park/ Atwater Village north of downtown Los Angeles.
+Alliance Leichtman-Levine Family Foundation Environmental Science High School is located at Los Angeles Community College's Van de Kamp Innovation Campus in the Glassell Park/ Atwater Village north of downtown Los Angeles.
 The roughly 45,000-square foot space consists of two adjacent buildings that house 19 classrooms, a library, a multipurpose room, multiple lecture halls, a fitness area, and several science labs.
 The campus was designed to minimize the environmental impact of new buildings and promote healthier indoor conditions for students and staff as part of LACC's commitment to the field of sustainable development.

 Demographics and Average Daily Attendance

-89% Latino, 8% Asian, 2% African American, and 1% Caucasian, 11% English Language Learner (ELL) students, and 85% free or reduced meal program participants.
+87% Latino, 9% Other, 1% African American, and 3% White, 10% English Language Learner (ELL) students, and 87% free or reduced meal program participants.
 Average daily attendance is 96%.